Faculty Guidelines for DSPS Test Proctoring

 - What will be the class test duration?*

 *This is important so students can verify whether or not their time has been extended on the day of the test/quiz.

-Students wishing to initiate a request for in-person proctoring at the DSPS Test Center should complete the following form at least 5 days in advance of the requested test date.
+Students initiate a request for in-person proctoring at the DSPS Test Center using the exam self scheduling tool via their DSPS Student Portal.
+They are advised to submit their test requests at least 5 days in advance of the class test date.

-DSPS staff will manually process the request during regular business hours.
-You will receive an automated email reminder with a link to your DSPS Faculty Online Services Portal 5 days prior to the exam date.
-Please review/approve the request, submit your proctoring instructions and upload a copy of the test, or if applicable, instructions for accessing the test online.
-This must be completed no later than midnight before the student’s test appointment.
+Faculty receive an automated email notification with a shortcut link to the DSPS Faculty Portal exactly 5 days prior to the requested test date.
+Review and approve the request, submit proctoring instructions and upload a copy of the test (or - if applicable - instructions for accessing the test online).
+This should be completed at least 24 hours prior to (and no later than midnight before) the student’s test appointment.

 DSPS REMOTE TEST PROCTORING VIA ZOOM

 For more information and instructions on how to request or reply to a request for a DSPS Remote Proctor, please review the Faculty Instructions to Arrange DSPS Remote Proctoring via Zoom.
 For your reference, here are the Student Instructions for DSPS Remote (Zoom) Test Taking.